ArminJo/Ultimate-Battery-Tester/README.md

 # Principle of operation
 The battery type is detected by a fixed mapping of voltage to type in `BatteryTypeInfoArray[]`.
-While the Mosfet is switched on, the voltage at the 2 ohm shunt resistor is measured to get the current.
+While the Mosfet is switched on, the voltage at the 2 &ohm; shunt resistor is measured to get the current.
 The voltage at the battery terminal is measured to get the voltage under load.<br/>
 Every second, the Mosfet is deactivated for 10 ms or 100 ms (depending of battery type), the "no load" voltage at the battery terminal is measured and the Mosfet is switched on again.<br/>
 The internal resistance can now be computed from the difference of the load and the no load voltage and the difference of the currents (measured mA and 0 mA).